 PUBLICATION ETHICS GUIDELINES

-Editorial board of the scientific journal Nobel Heraldadheres to the ethics guidelines adopted by the international community as reflected in the recommendations of Committee on Publication Ethics (COPE), is governed by the provisions of Article 42 “Academic Virtue” Law of Ukraine “On Education” and recommendations of Ministry of Education and Science of Ukraine provided in the letter “On the provision of academic virtue in higher educational institutions", and also takes into account the valuable experience of authoritative international journals and publishing houses.
+Editorial board of the journal adheres to the ethics guidelines adopted by the international community as reflected in the recommendations of Committee on Publication Ethics (COPE), is governed by the provisions of Article 42 “Academic Virtue” Law of Ukraine On Education and recommendations of Ministry of Education and Science of Ukraine provided in the letter On the provision of academic virtue in higher educational institutions, Publishing Ethics Resource Kit (PERK) for editors (Elsevier), and also takes into account the valuable experience of authoritative international journals and publishing houses.

 In order to avoid unfair practices in publishing activities (plagiarism, unreliable information, etc.), in order to ensure the high quality of scientific publications, public recognition of scientific results obtained by the author, each member of the editorial board, author, peer reviewer, publisher, and institutions participating in the publishing process are obliged to comply with ethical standards, norms and rules and take measures to prevent their violations.
 Compliance with the rules of ethics of scientific publications by all participants in this process contributes to ensuring the authors' rights to intellectual property, improving the quality of the publication and excluding the possibility of misuse of copyrighted materials in the interests of individuals.